asotolongo/msmov/README.md

 The migration can be performed by SQL commands directly from the  PostgreSQL database.

-`msmov` can make an estimation for the migration and show the main characteristics and components of your original MSSQL database, `msmov` will migrate : TABLES, CONSTRAINTS, INDEXES, PKS, FKS, UNIQUES, CHECKS CONSTRAINTS,  SEQUENCES, SYNONYMS (TRIGGERS, FUNCTIONS, PROCEDURES, JOBS don't be migrate directly but you can get the code).
+`msmov` can make an estimation for the migration and show the main characteristics and components of your original MSSQL database, `msmov` will migrate : TABLES, CONSTRAINTS, INDEXES, PKS, FKS, UNIQUES, CHECKS CONSTRAINTS,  SEQUENCES, SYNONYMS, VIEWS (TRIGGERS, FUNCTIONS, PROCEDURES, JOBS don't be migrate directly but you can get the code).

+This strategy(using FDW) to perform the migration from MSSQL to PostgreSQL has several advantages:

+* Simplicity: Facilitates access to remote data without the need for additional external tools.

+* Control: With everything being inside PostgreSQL, you have granular control over data migration and transformation operations, given to you the option to create SQL scripts as you need, and if you kown/use SQL you will love this strategy

 ### PREREQUISITES: